awillats/clinc/sketches_and_notation/planning_big_picture/exemplars.md

 - **impact** - use info theoretic measures, inhibitory connections are still hard to ID

-[^GCtheory]: Granger Causality: Basic Theory and Application to Neuroscience.
-Hand- book of Time Series Analysis. - outlines procedure for conditional GC, used in [^jonas]
+[^GCtheory]: **Granger Causality:** Basic Theory and Application to Neuroscience.
+Handbook of Time Series Analysis. - outlines procedure for conditional GC, used in [^jonas]

 [^jonas]: [Could a Neuroscientist Understand a Microprocessor?](#could-a-neuroscientist-understand-a-microprocessor)
 [^fiete]: [Systematic errors in connectivity inferred from activity in strongly recurrent networks](#systematic-errors-in-connectivity-inferred-from-activity-in-strongly-recurrent-networks)
-[^sprague]: Perturbation-driven paradoxical facilitation of visuo-spatial function: Revisiting the ‘Sprague effect’
+[^sprague]: "Perturbation-driven paradoxical facilitation of visuo-spatial function: Revisiting the ‘Sprague effect’"
 [^fakhar]: [Systematic Perturbation of an Artificial Neural Network: A Step Towards Quantifying Causal Contributions in The Brain](#systematic-perturbation-of-an-artificial-neural-network-a-step-towards-quantifying-causal-contributions-in-the-brain)
 [^advance]: [Advancing functional connectivity research from association to causation](#advancing-functional-connectivity-research-from-association-to-causation)
 [^quasi]: [Quasi-experimental causality in neuroscience and behavioral research](#quasi-experimental-causality-in-neuroscience-and-behavioral-research)